Hudson’s Hill Country: Your Destination for Fine Dining AND All Day Happy Hour

 Their menu will change as frequently as the seasons do (with some standard remaining staples).
 All of the items I have had so far (my plan is of course to make my way through all of the offerings eventually, ha) were absolutely delightful.
-They have a fine list assortment of signature cocktails (recommend the “Bashful Bluebonnet”), an impressive wine list (be sure to check out the wine room while you are there), and a small selection of beers including three local craft options at time of press.
+They have a fine list assortment of signature cocktails (recommend the “Bashful Bluebonnet”), an impressive wine list (be sure to check out the wine room while you are there), and a small selection of beers including a handful of local crafts.

 Their menu is aptly described as “Tradition Redefined.”
 Several wild and exotic meats (antelope, wild boar, rabbit…) that HOTB was well-known for are still available at Hudson’s Hill Country.
 They have added contemporary twists and they’re inventing exciting new delectable dishes (recommend the Cast Iron and Rabbit Dumplings!), as well as including some lighter fare in the mix (recommend the Wasabi Caviar Tuna Poke!).
 There are also soup and salad options, and mouthwatering desserts.
 Here are a few of the amazing dishes I have tried so far: